-It helps to consider Buddha’s Four Truths as applicable to all animals, even to all life forms as I pointed out in Buddha’s Truths Pertain To All Life.
-Why do only we humans need to have them spelled out?
-As seen from a symptoms point of view, we’ve become less capable of taking responsibility for life.
-However, I doubt this would have been a problem before the Agricultural Revolution.
-Explicating these types of ‘truths’, means that we are now struggling to find causes and solutions for our problems and sorrows.
-Simply put, we’re no longer able to stay ‘grounded’.
-The circumstances of civilization probably make life too changeable and confusing to ‘answering to one’s destiny’.
-In addition, cognition plays a role in this issue, with our ability to idealize the ‘perfect solutions’, and thereby further destabilize life.
+It helps to consider Buddha’s Four Truths as applicable to all animals.
+(See Buddha’s Truths Pertain To All Life) Why do only humans need to have these truths spelled out?
+It appears, from a symptoms point of view, that we are uncertain and confused about how to manage our lives.
+Still, I doubt this would have been a problem for humans before the Agricultural Revolution.
+Explicating such truths reflects our struggle to find causes and solutions for the problematic and unintended consequences of civilization.
+Simply put, civilization makes us less able to keep grounded.
+The circumstances of civilization make life too chaotic and thus difficult to, as chapter 16 says, answer to one’s destiny.
+Added to this is our cognitive ability to idealize perfect solutions that are inconsistent with nature’s reality.
 Again, as chapter 16 reveals:

 Devote effort to emptiness, sincerely watch stillness.

 Everything ‘out there’ rises up together, and I watch again.

 Everything ‘out there’, one and all, return again to their root cause.

 Returning to the root cause is called stillness;

 this means answering to one’s destiny.